HardikChawhan/HardikChawhan/README.md

 # 💫 About Me:
-Third year engineering student at Vishwakarma University having a CGPA of 9.1<br>My area of interest is backend development, mobile app development, problem-solving, fixing bugs, open source contributions and building in public.<br>Worked on project like -<br>1) Prototype of a Cinema ticket booking system<br>2) Created an Password Generator App using React Native<br>Currently Working under Vishwakarma University to build Industry Level Projects.
+Third year engineering student at Vishwakarma University having a CGPA of 9.1<br>My area of interest is backend development, mobile app development, problem-solving, fixing bugs, open source contributions and building in public.<br>Worked on project like -<br>1) Secure Ticket Scanning App made in React Native and backend in Node.js<br>2)IBM Cloud AI powered nutritionist that helps you in your fitness journey

 ## 🌐 Socials: